rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 need to configure it as your preferred [MFA method in your Google account].

 For AWS CLI, you should stick with [AWS SSO user sessions] rather than IAM user sessions when setting up your CLI configuration.
-This flow willprompt your 2FA method when signing with your web browser of choice.
+This flow will prompt your 2FA method when signing with your web browser of choice.

 The Rust infrastructure provides SSO access to Project members through our